Meiningen: After 1918

 The Duchy was abolished at the end of World War I in 1918.
-Meiningen then became the capital of the successor state Freistaat Saxony-Meiningen.
+Meiningen then became the capital of the Free State of Saxe-Meiningen.
 From 1920, it was a district town in the newly created state of Thuringia.
 Thüringisches Staatsarchiv Meiningen was founded in 1923.
 In 1927, Flugplatz Meiningen, an airfield, was opened.
 In October 1931, airship LZ 127 Graf Zeppelin landed there before 100,000 spectators, followed by the airship LZ 130 Graf Zeppelin II on 9 July 1939.
 During World War II, Meiningen was the location of a prisoner of war hospital, and several German military hospitals.
 The Deutsche Dienststelle was based in the Drachenbergkaserne barracks from 1943 to 1945.
 A heavy air raid on Meiningen on 23 February 1945, by the USAAF caused 208 deaths, destroyed 251 houses and two bridges in total, and damaged 440 buildings.
 Meiningen was occupied by American armed forces on 5 April 1945.

 In July 1945, the town was included in the Soviet occupation zone along with the rest of Thuringia, and thus later became part of the German Democratic Republic (DDR).
 To accommodate workers for a microelectronics plant, the Robotron Meiningen, the new district of Jerusalem (Meiningen) was created from 1967 to 1983 in the north between Helba and Welkershausen, eventually housing around 6,000 inhabitants.
 Meiningen was an important center of Die Wende in southern Thuringia in 1989.
 Among the many events were a total of 25 demonstrations with 1,000-25,000 participants.

 After German reunification in 1990, Meiningen became the district town of Schmalkalden-Meiningen.
 In the Dreißigacker district, new businesses and the new Meiningen Hospital were constructed.
 In the 1990s, there was a new construction boom in the town, with many houses being renovated and embellished.
 In July 1994, Chancellor of Germany Helmut Kohl visited the town, Angela Merkel did so in April 2012.
 The new Justizzentrum (court house) was built in 2000.
 In 2003, the town was connected to the Bundesautobahn 71.
 With the opening of the new Kammerspiele in June 2008, the town created another theater venue, underlining its national significance as a cultural town.
 In 2013, the new industrial area Rohrer Berg near the motorway junction Meiningen-North was created.